area map calendar

 Dinner

 We could all use a sandwich.
-Treat yourself to a gourmet ‘wich at nearby Black Box Fix, where the name “OMG Hoagie” says it all.
+Treat yourself to Comfort CLE's version of a Polish Boy, the "City Boi".
+This soul food restaurant has signature dishes that pay homage to the local traditions and perfectly fried chicken that will have you craving more.
 Stick around in the GlenVillage shopping district for great products from black-owned businesses.